Articles: Blackholes, 2021; What happened before the Big Bang? (Space.com), 2020

 Love that shot from Nashville, just above the Adventure Science Center in Fort Negley Park.
 Nashville is a very special place where music and creativity are in abundance.
 We enjoy Nashville whenever we are there.

-Today, I sent an Obama 60th birthday greeting, invited by Valerie Jarrett who asks that one answers the question, “How have you given back to your community?”
+Today, I sent an Obama 60th birthday greeting, invited by Valerie Jarrett who asks and answers one key question, “How have you given back to your community?”

 I wonder if my response might get their attention: “We’re building a STEM tool by taking all our worldviews to make a highly-integrated, mathematical-and-intellectual view of the universe.”